Finch-API/finch-docs/docs/Getting Started/8-Testing.md

 ### Scenarios

-The Sandbox allows for various scenarios based on your testing needs.
+The sandbox allows for various scenarios based on your testing needs.
 The credentials you use while logging in determine the behavior of the API.

 **Small Company**